Skip to main content

 add_z: 0.5

 You can add or remove as many chains as you want.
-Then, if you want to call a chain, use the run_chain effect, like this:

-Calling Your Chain
+Calling a Chain

-id: run_chain
+- id: run_chain

 args:

-chain: mining_effect # The ID of the chain
+chain: mining_effect # The ID of the chain to run

-chance: 50 * (%player_health% / 20) # Example to demonstrate placeholders in config
+chance: 50 * (%player_health% / 20) # Optional args are supported here

 cooldown: 2